solana-labs/solana-ping-api/README.md

 - Spam Filter of slack alert

 ## Server Setup
+### API Service
+API service for getting the results of ping service.
+Use `APIServer: Enabled: true` to turn on in in config-{cluster}.yaml.
+The default is true for mainnet but false for other clusters.

 ### PingService
 This is similar to  "solana ping" tool in solana tool but can do concurrent rpc query.
 It send transactions to rpc endpoint and wait for transactions is confirmed.
-Use `PingEnabled: true` to turn on in config-{cluster}.yaml.
+Use `PingServiceEnabled: true` to turn on in config-{cluster}.yaml.
 The default is On.

 ### RetensionService
 Use `Retension: Enabled: true` in config.yaml to turn on.
 Default is Off.